yacineb/rust_cheatsheet/README.md

 - Inside of containers (array, table) : first to last
 - If a field value is moved behind &mut self, then another value must be left in place (see Default trait, std::mem::take/swap pattern)

+## Variance

+- Types providing interior mutability of an inner T are usually invariant: `UnsafeCell<T>`, `Cell<T>`.
+- `&'a T` is covariant in both `T` and `'a`
+- `*mut T` is invariant in T.
+- `*const T` is covariant in T.
+- fn(T) -> U is covariant in U and contravariant in T.

-### Lifetime variance
+### Lifetimes

-if 'b: 'a ('b outlives 'a), then 'b is a subtype of 'a.
+- if 'b: 'a ('b outlives 'a), then 'b is a subtype of 'a.
 This is obviously not the formal definition, but it gets close enough to be of practical use.

-Any type that provides mutability is generally invariant for the same reason—for example, `Cell<T>` is invariant in T.
+- Any type that provides mutability is generally invariant for the same reason—for example, `Cell<T>` is invariant in T.

-`Fn(T)` is contravariant in T
+- `Fn(T)` is contravariant in T

+- T is a superset of both &T and &mut T

+- &T and &mut T are disjoint sets

+- T: 'static should be read as "T is bounded by a 'static lifetime"

+- if T: 'static then T can be a borrowed type with a 'static lifetime or an owned type
+        - since T: 'static includes owned types that means T
+        - can be dynamically allocated at run-time
+        - does not have to be valid for the entire program
+        - can be safely and freely mutated
+        - can be dynamically dropped at run-time
+        - can have lifetimes of different durations

+- T:'a is more general and more flexible than &'a T, &'a T implies T:'a

+- T: 'a accepts owned types, owned types which contain references, and references

+- &'a T only accepts references

+- if T: 'static then T: 'a since 'static >= 'a for all 'a

+- Rust compiler error messages suggest fixes which will make your program compile which is not that same as fixes which will make you program compile and best suit the

+- lifetimes cannot grow or shrink or change in any way at run-time and they are statically checked at compile time

+- Rust borrow checker will always choose the shortest possible lifetime for a variable assuming all code paths can be taken

+- try not to re-borrow mut refs as shared refs, or you're gonna have a bad time

+- re-borrowing a mut ref doesn't end its lifetime, even if the ref is dropped

+### Global allocator

+- jemalloc used to be the default allocation in rust. and now it's the default system allocator.
+The default system allocation is well-known, and jemalloc had compatibility issues especially with windows. another reason is that it does not work with valgrind and it has binary size overhead (300kb).
+For most of scenarios the default system alloator is OK.
+- For heavy memory workloads, jemalloc has a better performance.

 ### Rust conversions